OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Improved camera control

-- Built-in video trimming to create and save short videos in camera
+- Built-in video trimming to create and save short videos on the camera

 - Protune with SuperView delivers cinema-quality capture

-- Night Photo and Night Lapse for nighttime shooting
+- Night Photo and Night Time Lapse options for nighttime shooting

 - Ultra-slim and sleek aluminum body